All medical students and junior medical staff should have an awareness of the way the law impacts in relation to mental health.

 Most psychiatrists would likely indicate that the first difference is that persons should be declared mentally ill where the evidence supports such a definition, i.e., mentally disordered is a secondary option to mentally ill.

-Most patients admitted involuntarily to hospital in NSW will be admitted as mentally ill or in a few cases have their diagnosis changed to mentally ill.
+Most patients admitted involuntarily to a hospital in NSW will be admitted as mentally ill or in a few cases have their diagnosis changed to “mentally ill”.
 There are areas of greyness, however.